About Jane Frisch, MS, LPC, CCC

 How I Live a Balanced Life

 Hobbies are important to recharging and contribute to a healthy professional life.
 My favorite things to do when I am not working involve spending time in nature and with animals.
-I also love reading and learning new things by listening to podcasts.
+I also love reading, cooking and learning new things by listening to podcasts.